EnterpriseDB/barman/doc/manual/28-snapshots.en.md

 ```

 Currently Google Cloud Platform (`gcp`) and Microsoft Azure (`azure`) are fully supported.
-Snapshot backups are supported using AWS however *support for recovery/restore and deletion of AWS snapshot backups is not yet implemented*.
+Snapshot backups are supported using AWS however *support for deletion of AWS snapshot backups is not yet implemented*.

 The following parameters must be set regardless of cloud provider: